 Instead of succumbing to these offers, I recommend you to wander around a bit; the prices are probably still high, but you will find more authenticity.

 The surrounding area

 The Alcázar is located in the historic centre of Seville.
 This means that just a few metres away you'll find treasures such as the Cathedral and the Santa Cruz quarter, both of which are worth a visit in their own right.
 If you follow the tram route from Puerta de Jerez you will arrive at Plaza Nueva for a lovely, albeit hot, stroll.
 One last tip: wander around the area as much as you can, it's well worth it.

 Visiting the Alcázar with children

 The Alcázar is an ideal place to visit with children, not only because children under 16 have free admission, but also because the little ones will love exploring its courtyards and labyrinths.
 If the Alcázar is like a fairytale setting for adults, it is even more magical for children.

 8. If you are interested in buying tickets for the Alcázar, you will also be interested in

 A few metres from the Reales Alcázares of Seville is the impressive Cathedral.
 The Cathedral of Seville, in Gothic style and crowned by the Giralda tower, is one of the most important works of architecture in the world and if contemplating it from the outside is already a privilege, accessing it, visiting its interior and climbing the tower is a unique experience.

 The architectural styles of Seville Cathedral and the Real Alcázar are very different, which is why it is so fascinating for the traveller to enjoy both in the same visit.
-There are joint guided tours of both monuments, but I recommend you take a look at this article on Seville Cathedral Tickets to soak up all the information you need about a must-see visit.
+There are joint guided tours of both monuments, but I recommend that you take a look at this article on Seville Cathedral Tickets to soak up all the information you need about an essential visit.